aanyabharti101/su26-ai301-contribution/README.md

 Added logic to use unixShellQuotedNewlineSeparated for non-Apple linkers while preserving existing ld64 behavior.
 Added regression test linkFileListQuotingForNonAppleLinker() in Tests/SWBTaskConstructionTests/LinkerTaskConstructionTests.swift.
 Strengthened the regression test to verify the expected quoted object-file path rather than only checking for a quoted source-root prefix.
+Added a macOS-runnable ResponseFiles unit test to verify that `unixShellQuotedNewlineSeparated` quotes paths containing spaces.

 ### Week [4] Progress